2002 Quarter Value Checker: Errors List, “D”, “S”, “P” Mint Mark Worth

 The 2002-P Ohio quarter has the lowest Philadelphia mintage among the five 2002 designs at 217,200,000 coins.
 In circulated condition, it trades near face value.

-However, high-grade examples command significant premiums.
-A 2002-D Ohio quarter graded MS69 sold for $3,525 at Heritage Auctions in 2017, demonstrating the scarcity of pristine Denver strikes.
+High-grade examples command significant premiums: a 2002-D Ohio quarter graded MS69 sold for $3,525 at Heritage Auctions in January 2017, demonstrating the extreme scarcity of pristine Denver strikes.

-2. What are the most valuable 2002 quarter errors?
+2. What are the most valuable 2002 quarter errors worth money?

 3. Are 2002 quarters worth collecting today?